 Tall And True is an online showcase and forum for writers, readers and publishers.

-However, I still doffed my cap to Hemingway for his advice to write one true sentence for October 2021.
-And thanks to four true sentences, a few half-truths and my writer's imagination, I'd enjoyed another productive weekend of Furious Fiction.
-Hopefully, the competition judges will enjoy and reward my short story, too — I'll let you know.
+But I still doffed my cap to Hemingway for his advice to write one true sentence for my short story.
+And thanks to four true sentences, a few half-truths and my writer's imagination, I'd enjoyed another productive weekend of Furious Fiction writing.

 As for my 1984 Court appearance, I pleaded my case to the judge, and he dismissed the fine, commenting, "I suppose you won't be working for that company again?"
 Another Hemingway-esque true sentence that may come in handy one day!

 © 2021 Robert Fairhead